Ezequiel Agüero: Kuala Lumpur Rovers

 On 1 February 2020, Agüero moved to Liga M3 side Kuala Lumpur Rovers.

 Sri Pahang

 In January 2021, Sri Pahang head coach Thomas Dooley insisted on bringing Agüero to the Malaysia Super League club where he signed for the club.

 Agüero then returned from his loan move on 30 November 2021 and was part of Sri Pahang squad for the 2022 season.

 In the 2024–25 season, Agüero was named as the club captain of Sri Pahang where he guided the team to the 2025 Malaysia Cup final.

 Loan to Perak

 On 18 February 2021, Agüero was then loaned to Perak.
 He then make his debut for the club on 14 March in a 2–0 lost against Terengganu.
 On May, he scored the only goal in the match to secure a 3 points in a league match against Petaling Jaya City.

+PSM Makassar

+On 16 August 2026, Agüero moved to Indonesia and signed with Super League club PSM Makassar ahead of the 2026–27 season, while simultaneously continuing his international duties with the Malaysia national team.

 International career

 Agüero was called up to the Malaysia national team after obtaining citizenship in 2022.
 Agüero made his international debut on 9 December 2022 in a 4–0 win over Cambodia in the 2022 AFF Championship at the Bukit Jalil National Stadium.

 Agüero scored his first international goal against Laos on 24 December 2022 in the 2022 AFF Championship group stage match at the Bukit Jalil National Stadium.
 He then scored his second goal against Causeway rivals, Singapore on 3 January 2023.

 In June 2024, Agüero was called up for the 2026 FIFA World Cup qualification match where on 11 June, he assisted Safawi Rasid where Malaysia went on to win 3–1 against Chinese Taipei.